 We want to assure you that it does work, and it is in no way a placebo.
 Of course, Acamprosate isn’t right for everyone, just like other medications are not right for everyone.
 If it helps you feel better, consider visiting a Campral forum to find out more about others’ experiences with this medication.
 You may find that it’s just what you need to stop drinking.

 You should be applauded because of the fact that you’ve chosen to stop drinking.
 It was most likely very hard for you to make that decision.
-It is our hope, here at Northpoint Evergreen Bellevue, that we’ve been able to supply you with what you need.
+It is our hope, here at Northpoint the Evergreen, that we’ve been able to supply you with what you need.
 If you’re considering getting started with Campral Acamprosate, please talk with your doctor.
 He or she may be able to assist you, or have other options that might be better for you.

 Even though Campral has its obvious benefits, it should never be considered to be a “wonder drug.”
 It is an excellent tool that should be used as a part of the recovery process.
 Other tools that will help you include individual counseling sessions and group therapy.
 These are so important in order for you to be successful long-term.